Rating:

 The second ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The third item lists oats.
+The third ingredient is oats.
 Oats are rich in B-vitamins, minerals and dietary fiber.

-The next two ingredients list salmon meal and whitefish meal.
-Fish meals are considered meat concentrates and contain nearly 300% more protein than fresh fish.
+The next two ingredients are salmon meal and whitefish meal.
+Because they are considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

-Following the meals, we find two more fish ingredients — whitefish and trout.
-However, like salmon, these meats also contain a notable amount of water.
+Following the meals, we find two more fish ingredients — whitefish and trout, additional quality, raw items.

-The eighth ingredient lists alfalfa meal.
+The eighth ingredient is alfalfa meal.
 Although alfalfa meal is high in plant protein (about 18%) and fiber (25%), this hay-family item is more commonly associated with horse feeds.

 The ninth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.